szymonhernik/szy-portfolio-2025/README.md

 - [x] in sanity, add a mobile alternative for video and image types
 - [x] add captions in the full page carousel
 - [ ] styling video player and behaviour
+- [ ] style captions especially on mobile

 ---

 ### Project page

 - [x] render categories as links to the filters page
+- [ ] TODO: fix the carousel on the project page (the fill vs width/height for Image components),